 As we go further out from the program termination, the point estimates of these models are slightly farther apart than the PY3 estimates because these studies use less data and more variable data than the PY3 report making our estimates less precise; the estimates for April 2015 - September 2015 are less precise than the estimates for October 2014 - March 2015 which are less precise than the estimates for PY3.
 This effect can be seen in the relative precision of the PY3 estimates versus the estimates in this study.
 In PY3 the relative precision at 90% (equal to the standard error times 1.645 divided by the point estimate) was 0.23 for the LFER model and 0.15 for the PPR model.
-In the October 2014 - March 2015 study the relative precision was 0.46 for the LFER model and 0.36 for the PPR model.
-In this study the relative precision was 1.44 for the LFER model and 0.73 for the PPR model.
+In the October 2014 - March 2015 study the relative precision was 0.46 for the LFER model and 0.73 for the PPR model.